mzivic7/endcord/configuration.md

     Directory where to store downloaded files.
 Set to None to use 'Downloads' directory (cross platform).
 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
 Larger value will cause longer chat updates.
+- `limit_channel_cache = 5`
+    How many previous channel chats are kept in cache.
+For each channel `download_msg` number of messages are kept.
+Set to 0 to disable caching.
+Larger value will cause more RAM usage.
 - `download_msg = 25`
     Number of messages downloaded in chunks for updating chat.
 Discord default is 25.
 Limit: 20-100.
 Larger values will cause longer waiting time when switching channel and loading chat chunks.
 - `convert_timezone = True`